carrefinho/forager/docs/build-guide.md

 - Insert two Pins and two Magnets into the tenting leg.
 It should be a very tight friction fit.
    - Apply the adhesive 10mm rubber bumper to the other end.
-- Slot two magnets into the slots inside the case.
+- Install two magnets into the cutouts inside the bottom case.
 - Make sure all magnets are of the same orientation so that tenting legs all have the same polarity.